RubenFerreira7/Connect4-Game/README.md

 This application was developed as a project for the Algorithmia course unit. <br>
 It is a 4-in-a-row game that allows you to play against another user locally or against the computer. <br>
-There is an extra rule of showing a random piece, every 3 moves, in an area of the board that is free, forcing them to think carefully about their moves. <br>
+There is an extra rule of showing a random piece, every 3 moves, in an area of the board that is free, forcing the players think carefully about their moves. <br>
 This piece can't be used to make 4 in a row. <br>
 Project developed using Javascript, HTML and CSS. <br>